uni-notes/uni-notes/docs/HSS_Electives/International_Relations/02_History.md

 ### UN Security council

-countries which volunteer its military services for global issues
+Countries which volunteer its military services for global issues

 5 permanent members